openmrs/openmrs-esm-user-dashboard-widgets/docs/adr-05-reports-configuration.md

                 //supports multiple reports
                 "reports": [
                 {
-                    "name": "Number of Session Individual / Group Per Month", // name of the report "properties": {
+                    "name": "report link name", // name of the report "properties": {
-                    "url": "/ws/reporting/random-report-id/",  // url of the source for report "name": "Number of Session Individual / Group Per Month", // name to display "sourcePath": "dataSets.0.rows",
+                    "url": "/ws/reporting/random-report-id/",  // url of the source for report "name": "report link name ", // name to display "sourcePath": "dataSets.0.rows",
-                    "xAxis": "Number of Session Per Month",  // field name which should be taken as source for x-axis of chart
+                    "xAxis": "test-data",  // field name which should be taken as source for x-axis of chart "yAxis": [
-                    "yAxis": [
                         {
-                        "field": "Individual",
+                        "field": "count",
                         "color": "#008000"
-                        },
-                        {
-                        "field": "Group",
-                        "color": "#4286f4"
                         } // field name which should be taken as source for y-axis of chart ],
                     "type": "LineChart" // type of the chart ex.
 Line chart